Rutgers logo

 Miscellaneous Duties

-The Senior Assistant Director will actively participate in various meetings, professional development activities, and other responsibilities as assigned.
-They will also work to increase the Rutgers University brand within the career services field through conference presentations, award nomination submissions, professional online community involvement, and other such activities.
+The Career Counseling Officer will actively participate in meetings, professional development activities, and other responsibilities as assigned.
+They will also work to increase Rutgers University’s presence within the career services field through conference presentations, award nominations, professional community engagement, and related activities.

 Block R Project